Smailen5/Frontend-Mentor-Challenge/bmi-calculator/README.md

 ### What I learned

 - Add a dinamic margin to the cards with the row number `${row.rowNumber % 2 === 0 ?
 0 : row.rowNumber * 4}rem`
-- Divide the cards in rows with `chunkCards`

 ```tsx
 <div className="top-0 right-0 hidden xl:absolute xl:flex xl:flex-col xl:space-y-8">